 In this guide

-Despite the COVID-19 pandemic, Australia’s property markets are booming, leaving lots of investors keen to get a slice of the action.
-If you own a small business and have an SMSF, a simple way can be to take out a loan to buy the commercial property you use for your business and become your own landlord.
+Australia’s property markets continue to grow, leaving lots of investors keen to get a slice of the action.
+If you own a small business and have an SMSF, you can take out a loan to buy the commercial property you use for your business and become your own landlord.

-With SMSFs holding $80.1 billion in non-residential real property assets in the June 2021 quarter, it’s clear lots of trustees have already taken to the idea.
+With SMSFs holding $109.7 billion in non-residential real property assets in the December 2024 quarter, it’s clear many trustees have already taken to the idea.

-Although there’s plenty of rules you need to follow, SuperGuide has put together a simple 10-step guide on how you organise an SMSF commercial property loan and rental arrangement that will keep the ATO happy.
+Although there are strict rules you need to follow, SuperGuide has put together a simple 10-step guide on how to organise an SMSF commercial property loan and rental arrangement that will keep the ATO happy.

 What are the rules for SMSF property loans?

-The key one is you can only invest in a property asset through your SMSF if you meet all the ATO’s requirements.
+The key rule is you can only invest in a property asset through your SMSF if you meet all the ATO’s requirements.
 The property investment must:

 - Comply with the sole purpose test to provide retirement benefits to fund members